About the Area

-Whitefish Mountain was just rated #9 by Ski Magazine of their best ski resorts in the West for 2016!
+Whitefish Mountain Ski Resort was rated #3 by Ski Magazine of their best ski resorts in all of North America for 2019!
+Additionally, Whitefish and Glacier National Park were names on TIME Magazine’s list of the top 52 places you must see in 2019!
 From December to mid April, the mountain is a winter wonderland with an average snowfall of 335″.
 With 3000 skiable acres, Whitefish Mountain is the 14th largest ski area in the United States.
 The mountain has a mid-range vertical of 2,353 feet, making it great for skiers of all abilities.
 And, with more than 100 trails, there’s plenty of room for everyone, so the lifts are fast and the lines are short to non-existent.

 Snow Bear is just minutes away from Whitefish Lake.
 Surrounded by the Rocky Mountains and created by a melted glacier, Whitefish Lake spans 3,315 acres and is seven miles long.
 Tourists and locals enjoy year-round activities at Whitefish Lake.
 During the warm summer months, boating, swimming, fishing and hiking entice visitors to the lake and its surrounding areas.
 On the north and west sides of the lake where the shoreline is less developed, anglers can fish for several kinds of lake trout, northern pike and more.
 Public use areas for anglers and swimmers include Les Mason Park, City Beach and Whitefish Lake State Park, a 10-acre park with a campground.
 Golfers can enjoy the Whitefish Golf Course, a public course that boasts being the only 36-hole complex in the state!